Where Should You Position An Air Purifier? 12 Top Tips

 Can I use my air purifier with other devices?

-In addition to knowing where you should position an air purifier, you also need to know when to run it in relation to a dehumidifier or humidifier.
+In addition to knowing where you should position an air purifier, you also need to know when to run it about a dehumidifier or humidifier.

-Of course, a modern American home has at least three devices depending on the location.
-These include air conditioner, humidifier, dehumidifier and in many cases, an air purifier.
+Of course, a modern American home has at least three devices, depending on the location.
+These include an air conditioner, humidifier, dehumidifier, and, in many cases, an air purifier.

 An ultrasonic humidifier produces white dust, which an air purifier can remove.
 However, we recommend that you do not turn both of them on at the same time.